mikevoets/dicom-pseudon/README.md

 Notice: For Windows users, it may be that cloning only works if you are using [Git bash](https://git-scm.com/downloads).

-To test if the program runs correctly on your machine, run:
+To test if the program runs correctly on your machine, run (you need to have installed coverage: `pip install coverage`):

 ```
 bash run_tests.sh